MrBrok824/python-kalkulator/README.md

 Jednostavan (ili običan) kalkulator

-- A calculator is language-independent; anyone can use it, regardless of the language.
-Mathematical operations such as +, -, /, and * are universal and understandable across all languages.
+- A calculator is language-independent (in Serbian language); anyone can use it, regardless of the language.
+Mathematical operations such as +, -, /, and * are universal and understandable across all languages. :-)

 - Ovaj kalkulator je napravljen koristeći Tkinter, modul za izradu grafičkog korisničkog interfejsa u Python-u.
 Omogućava osnovne matematičke operacije poput sabiranja, oduzimanja, množenja i deljenja.